Founders Festival stays in the park, with a condition

 Council discussion

-Council members had questions about how the Festival will collaborate with the Downtown Development Authority (DDA), about the muddy grounds after last year’s heavy rains, and what efforts were made to get feedback from Chamber board members about the move.
+Council members had questions about how the Festival will collaborate with the Downtown Development Authority (DDA), about the muddy grounds after last year’s heavy rains, and what efforts were made to get feedback from Chamber members about the move.

 Osborn said he’s in talks with DDA Executive Director Kate Knight about cross-promoting downtown events, and a booth on the festival grounds will have information about what else is happening in town.
+He said the Chamber board did not host a “town hall” meeting, but regularly takes feedback from members.

 The Chamber has turned to golf course owners for answers about handling the rain and drainage, he said.

 Council member Maria Taylor asked Chamber members present how taking the Festival out of downtown helped local businesses.
-Board president Duane Reynolds said he was surprised by the recent pushback; Chamber members had long complained about the event’s negative affect on their businesses.
+Board president Duane Reynolds said he was surprised by the recent pushback; the Chamber’s downtown members had long complained about the event’s negative affect on their businesses.

 “In terms of service for downtown businesses, we’re trying to represent all our Chamber members, to whom we owe our first allegiance,” he said.

-Note: Clarification: Language has been added to the original version of this article to clarify a question from council members and that downtown Chamber members complained about the festival.